 All first-year students, regardless of prior flight experience, are required to begin the AOM program with an eight-week summer term that officially begins every year in July.
 For transfer students and those with prior flight experience, the program start can be flexible and SNHU will work with you to help determine the most appropriate start date.

 The SNHU Aviation Operations & Management program is in the process of securing a Letter of Approval (LOA) with the Federal Aviation Administration that would provide the authority for SNHU to certify graduates of the program for an Airline Transport Pilot (ATP) certificate.

-The program also carries a $35,000 Flight Fee, distributed across the first five terms of the program.
-This fee covers the specific flight costs required for a student to earn a Private Pilot License, Instrument rating, Certified Flight Instructor rating, and Commercial Multi-Engine rating.
-If a student has already earned their PPL or any rating, the related costs and fees will decrease accordingly.
+The AOM program carries a flat aviation fee of $60,000, which is assessed at a per semester cost of $15,000.
+This fee covers the flight costs associated with the air and ground instruction hours for students to earn a Private Pilot License, Instrument rating, Certified Flight Instructor rating, and Commercial Multi-Engine rating.
+The exact number of hours covered by the fee for each certificate and rating are detailed in the AOM program disclosure; students are financially responsible for any additional training required (ATRs) beyond the specified hours.
+If a student has already earned their PPL or any other rating, the related costs and fees can decrease accordingly.

-*This data reflects 2017-18 costs for full-time undergraduate day students.
+The above data reflects 2018-19 costs for full-time undergraduate day students.

 The AOM curriculum is taught by industry experts with real-world experience.
 Throughout your coursework and flight instruction, you’ll gain valuable knowledge that will help you understand the mechanics of flight and how to be successful in an industry that continues to take off.

 SNHU's bachelor's in aviation operations and management program includes: